sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The data was split into training and testing set using train_test_split and a random_state of 1.

 ### Model Choice and Confusion matrix
-The best model was determined to be random forest classifier due to its high accuracy at 90.4% and out of all the models that were run it had the highest precision at 33%.
+The best model was determined to be the random forest classifier due to its high accuracy at 90.4%.
+Additionally, out of all the models that were run, it had the highest precision at 33%.
 We looked at the precision of the exempted loans because we wanted to limit the false positives.
 The main limitation of random forest is that a large number of trees can make the algorithm too slow and ineffective for real-time predictions.
-The benefits of random forest are it is robust against overfitting, can be used to rank the importance of input variables in a natural way and are robust to outliers and nonlinear data.
+The benefits of random forest are its robustness against overfitting, its usefulness in ranking the importance of input variables in a natural way, and its ability to accomodate outliers and nonlinear data.

 Below is the Confusion Matrix, Accuracy Score and Classification report from our model.